Tanit

-Until 1955 the name of the goddess was only known in Phoenician characters, as TNT (written without vowels).
-It was vocalized, quite arbitrarily, as "Tanit".
-Then in 1955 Punic inscriptions, found at El-Hofra (Constantine, Algeria) and written in Greek characters, were published, that included the fully vocalized name as Θινιθ (Thinith) and Θεννειθ (Thenneith).
-This made clear that the name should be pronounced as Tinnīt.
-However, the spelling Tanit is still often encountered.
+Etymology

+The names themselves, Baal Hammon and Tanit, have Berber (Tamazight) linguistic structure.
+Many feminine names begin and end with "t" and "n" in the Berber languages; in Berber "Tanit" means spring or stream, though it does not appear in local theophorous names.
+Before 1955, the only attestations of the goddess's name were in Punic, which is written without vowels as "TNT" Tanit or "TNNT" as Tannit and was arbitrarily vocalized as "Tanit".
+In 1955, Punic inscriptions transliterated in Greek characters found at El-Hofra (near Constantine, Algeria) transliterated the name as Θινιθ (Thinith) and Θεννειθ (Thenneith).
+The inscriptions indicate that the name was likely pronounced as Tinnīt.
+Still, many scholars and writers continue to use "Tanit".
+She was later worshipped in Roman Carthage in her Romanized form as Dea Caelestis, Juno Caelestis, or simply Caelestis.

 Worship

-Tanit was worshiped in Punic contexts in the Western Mediterranean, in Sicily, Malta, North Africa, Gades and many other places into Hellenistic times.
+Tanit was worshiped in Punic contexts in the Western Mediterranean, in North Africa, Sicily, Malta, Gades and many other places into Hellenistic times when Rome expanded into North Africa.
+Long after the fall of Carthage, Tanit was still venerated in North Africa under the Juno Caelestis, for her identification with Juno by the Romans.Tanit's worship had a massive local cult of origin in North Africa, since in ancient Carthage, Tanit soon eclipsed the more established cult of Baal Hammon and, in the Carthaginian area at least, was frequently listed before him on the monuments.

-Tanit's worship might have originated in relation to the Phoenician deity Astarte (Ishtar), whose own worship is first dated in the Phoenician sites of Sidon and Tyre.
-Her shrine excavated at Sarepta in southern Phoenicia revealed an inscription that has been speculated to identify her for the first time in her homeland and related her securely to the Phoenician goddess Astarte (Ishtar).
-Iconographic portrayals of both deities later become similar.
-The relation between both deities has been proposed to be hypostatic in nature, representing two aspects of the same goddess.

 From the fifth century BCE onwards, Tanit's worship is associated with that of Baal Hammon.
-She is given the epithet pene baal ('face of Baal') and the title rabat, the female form of rab ('chief').
+She is given the epithet pene baal ('face of Baal') and the title rabat, the female form of rab ('chief' or 'lord').
 In North Africa, where the inscriptions and material remains are more plentiful, she was, as well as a consort of Baal Hammon, a heavenly goddess of war, a "virginal" (unmarried) mother goddess and nurse, and, less specifically, a symbol of fertility, as are most female forms.
-Tanit worship became popular in the Tyrian colony of Carthage, especially after the separation between Carthage and Tyre in the fifth century, when the traditional Phoenician cults of Astarte and Melqart were displaced by the Punic worship of Tanit and Baal Hammon.
+Tanit's worship became popular in Carthage, especially after the separation between Carthage and Tyre in the 6th century BCE, when the traditional Phoenician cults of Astarte and Melqart were replaced by the worship of local North African deities Tanit and Baal Hammon.